-6. Enforcement
+7. Enforcement

-Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act with respect to the inspection of premises; and the powers under section 346 of the Act to institute criminal proceedings in respect of the offences specified.
+Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act, with respect to the inspection of premises; and the powers under section 346 of the Act to institute criminal proceedings in respect of the offences specified.

-This licensing authority's principles are that It will be guided by the Gambling Commission's Guidance to Licensing Authorities and will endeavour to be:
+This Licensing Authority will be guided by the Gambling Commission's Guidance to Licensing Authorities and will endeavor to be:

-- Proportionate: and only intervene when necessary: remedies will be appropriate to the risk posed and costs identified; - Accountable: we will be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards will be joined up and implemented fairly; - Transparent: we will be open, and keep regulations simple and user friendly; - Targeted: we will be focused on the problem, and minimise side effects.
+- Proportionate: we will only intervene when necessary; remedies will be appropriate to the risk posed and costs identified; - Accountable: we will be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards will be joined up and implemented fairly; - Transparent: we will be open, and keep regulations simple and user friendly; - Targeted: we will be focused on the problem, and minimise side effects.

-In accordance with the Gambling Commission's Guidance for local authorities, the Licensing Authority will endeavour to avoid duplication with other regulatory regimes so far as possible.
+In accordance with the Gambling Commission's Guidance for Local Authorities, the Licensing Authority will endeavor to avoid duplication with other regulatory regimes so far as possible.